 Using a point-source noise prediction model, calculations of the expected construction noise impacts were completed.
 The essential model input data for these performance equations include the source levels of each type of equipment, relative source to receiver horizontal and vertical separations, the amount of time the equipment is operating in a given day, also referred to as the duty-cycle and any transmission loss from topography or barriers.
-The equipment needed for the most intensive grading activities will consist of a medium sized rubber tire tractor/backhoe, a large bulldozer, a medium sized front loader, a water truck, and a small to medium sized paver/blade.
+The equipment needed for the most intensive grading activities would consist of a medium sized rubber tire tractor/backhoe, a large bulldozer, a medium sized front loader, a water truck, and a small to medium sized paver/blade.
 Based on the EPA noise emissions, empirical data and the amount of equipment needed, worst case noise levels from the construction equipment for site preparation would occur during the grading operations.

 The potential noise sensitive uses are located adjacent or near the property lines.
-The affected land uses include the existing retail uses adjacent to the project to the east and west, and the existing residential uses across Capalina Road to the south over 100-feet from the proposed construction activities.
-Mission Road and the railroad line are located to the north and are not considered sensitive uses.
-Existing ambient noise levels were determined to be 66.9 dBA Leq without construction noise as identified in Section 5.1 of this report.
+The affected land uses include the existing retail uses adjacent to the project to the west, and the existing multi-family residential uses to the east and south across Armorlite Drive.
+These uses would be, on average, over 100-feet from the center of the proposed construction activities.
+W. Mission Road and the railroad line are located to the north and are not considered sensitive uses.
+Existing ambient noise levels were determined to be 61 dBA Leq and 67.6 CNEL without construction noise as identified in Section 5.1 of this report.

-4.2 Construction Noise Findings
+4.2 Grading Activities Noise Findings

-The grading activities will consist of the preparation of internal roadways, parking and the finished pads.
-The equipment will be spread out over the project site from distances near the occupied property lines to distances of 200 feet or more away.
-Based upon the site plan the majority of the grading operations, on average, will occur more than 100 feet from the property lines.
+The grading activities would consist of the preparation of internal roadways, parking, the finished pads, and retaining walls.
+The equipment would be spread out over the project site from distances near the occupied property lines to distances of 200 feet or more away at the western property line.
+Based upon the site plan the majority of the grading operations, on average from the center of the construction activities, would occur more than 100 feet from the property lines.
 This means that most of the time the average distance from all the equipment to the nearest property line is 100 feet.

-As can be seen in Table 4-1, at an average distance of 100 feet from the construction activities to the nearest property line would result in a noise attenuation of 6.0 dBA without shielding.
+As can be seen in Table 4-1, at an average distance of 100 feet from the center of the construction activities to the nearest property line would result in a noise attenuation of 6.0 dBA without shielding.
+This results in a property line noise level of 74.1 dBA.
 Given this, the noise levels will comply with the 75 dBA Leq standard at the property lines.
 Therefore, the construction noise impacts would be considered less than significant and no mitigation is required during construction of the proposed Project.
-Additionally, all equipment should be properly fitted with mufflers and all staging and maintenance should be conducted as far away from the existing residence as possible.
+Additionally, all equipment should be properly fitted with mufflers and all staging and maintenance should be conducted as far away from the existing residences as possible.
+Because the rock drill and rock crusher will work independently of the construction equipment, additional analysis for each or them is provided below.

-Equipment Type Equipment Type Quantity Used Source @ 50 Feet (dBA) Quantity Used Source @ 50 Feet (dBA) Quantity Used Source @ 50 Feet (dBA) Cumulative Noise Level @ 50 Feet (dBA)
+Equipment Type Quantity Used Source @ 50 Feet (dBA) Cumulative Noise Level @ 50 Feet (dBA)

-Tractor/Backhoe Tractor/Backhoe 1 72 72.0
+Tractor/Backhoe 1 72 72.0

-Dozer D9 Cat Dozer D9 Cat 1 74 74.0
+Dozer D9 Cat 1 74 74.0

-Loader/Grader Loader/Grader 1 73 73.0
+Loader/Grader 1 73 73.0

-Water Trucks iter Trucks 1 70 70.0
+Water Trucks 1 70 70.0

-Paver/Blade Paver/Blade 1 75 75.0
+Paver/Blade 1 75 75.0

-Cumulative Level
+Cumulative Level 80.1

-100
+Distance to Sensitive Use 100

--6.0
+Noise Reduction due to Distance

-74.1
+Property Line Noise Level